Vacation of Misdemeanor and Gross Misdemeanor Conviction

 - Five years have elapsed since you completed the terms of the original conditions of the sentence, including any financial obligations and successful completion of any treatment ordered as a condition of sentencing.

-If the crime you are seeking to have vacated did not involve domestic violence, three years must have elapsed since you completed the terms of the original conditions of the sentence, including any financial obligations.
+If the crime you are seeking to vacate did not involve domestic violence, three years must have elapsed since you completed the terms of the original conditions of the sentence, including any financial obligations.

 The next step is to take your paperwork to the District Court Clerk's office on the 4th level of the Chelan County Courthouse, 350 Orondo Ave., Wenatchee.
-There is a $73 filing fee that must be paid at that time.
-Once the filing fee is paid, you can complete form CrRLJ 09.0150, Notice of Hearing - Motion for Order Vacating Conviction, and the clerk will schedule a hearing date and time.
+You can then complete form CrRLJ 09.0150, Notice of Hearing - Motion for Order Vacating Conviction, and the clerk will schedule a hearing date and time.
 Make at least two copies of the notice.
 File the originals of the Motion and Declaration and the Notice of Hearing with the court.
-On the same day that you file those documents with the clerk of District Court, you must also provide a copy of the documents to the prosecuting attorney's office that prosecuted you.
+On the same day that you file those documents with the clerk of the District Court, you must also provide a copy of the documents to the prosecuting attorney's office that prosecuted you.
 (Either the Chelan County Prosecuting Attorney or the City of Wenatchee Prosecuting Attorney.)
-Keep a copy of all documents for your own file.
+Keep a copy of all documents for your file.

 The judge will hear your Motion for Order Vacating Conviction on the day scheduled for the hearing.
 You will need to attend the hearing and bring with you the Order on Motion Re: Vacating Conviction form.
 If the motion is granted, the judge will complete the order vacating your conviction.
 The clerk of the court will send a copy of the order to the Washington State Patrol and the local law enforcement agency, if any, which holds criminal history information about you.